Repairing Damaged Ceramic Is Tricky

 Shortly after our first meeting I headed out on another assignment in our embassy in Ottawa.
 While inspecting art, the Legal Attache asked if I would replace some of the art in his office with something related to Canada.
 I told him that normally this would be a difficult request, but he was in luck!
 I explained that I'd just met Claire, a superb artist who was born in Ottawa, is now a US citizen, her father was a famous pilot in WWII, and she had just made a generous donation to the State Department.

-The Attache, Kevin Vorndran, was not only thrilled, he suggested a special event.
-Invite Claire to the embassy to officially present her artwork and Kevin and the ambassador could officially thank her.
+The Attache, Kevin Vorndran, was not only thrilled, he suggested a special event where Claire would present her artwork and our ambassador would officially thank her.

 The event was wonderful.
 Claire donated a special 'pulp painting' and spoke about her work and her personal ties to Ottawa.
 Many attended including members of the Canadian and American armed forces in honor of her father's illustrious service.
 Refreshments and photos and speeches followed.
 For more details click this article that appeared in the State Dept newsletter.